 If you want journalists, critics, radio and TV producers, and bloggers to take a serious interest in your book, you have to make things easy for them.
 And by “easy,” I mean “idiot-proof!”

-2. Display your best press quotes- If your past work has been praised by notable critics, bloggers, or authors, make sure those quotes are immediately visible on your homepage.
-Choose the best 2 or 3 quotes for the homepage.
-Those same quotes should be displayed on your “Press Kit” page. you should also have a separate “Press” page where all your favorable press quotes and reviews are archived.
+2. Display your best press quotes.
+If your past work has been praised by notable critics, bloggers, or authors, make sure those quotes are immediately visible on your website.
+Choose the best two or three quotes for the home page, and those same quotes should be displayed on your “Press Kit” page.
+You should also have a separate “Press” page where all your favorable press quotes and reviews are archived.

-3. Write 3 versions of your bio- The shortest of these (as short as 1 sentence) should appear on the homepage.
+3. Write three versions of your bio.
+The shortest of these (as short as one sentence) should appear on the home page.
 The longest version should appear on your “Bio” page.
 And an intermediate version can go on your “Press Kit” page with a link to read the full bio.
 (Some of your bio info can also be included in the downloadable press release — which I’ll mention later.)

-4. Show hi-res photos of both you AND your book cover- You can have a separate page for pictures if you like, but make sure your “Press Kit” page features hi-resolution photos of you and your book cover that are easily downloadable.
+4. Show hi-resolution photos of both you and your book cover.
+You can have a separate page for pictures if you like, but make sure your “Press Kit” page features hi-res photos of you and your book cover that are easily downloadable.

-5. Display links for a downloadable press release- If you can cleanly arrange your “Press Kit” page to display the photos, the bio, a few quotes, AND the text of a press release — go for it!
-But if things are starting to look cluttered, make sure that you display a clear link where folks can download a copy of your latest press release.
+5. Display links for a downloadable press release.
+If you can cleanly arrange your “Press Kit” page to display the photos, the bio, a few quotes, AND the text of a press release — go for it!
+But if things are starting to look cluttered, make sure you display a clear link where folks can download a copy of your latest press release.
 If you really wanna go all-out, make it available in multiple formats (PDF, Word, .txt, etc.).

-6. Have fun with a Q&A- Write an FAQ or Q&A section to include on your “Press Kit” page.
+6. Have fun with a Q&A. Write an FAQ or Q&A section to include on your “Press Kit” page.
 It’ll help the media formulate their own questions if they want to interview you, and it’s also really fun for fans to read.
-Don’t make it too short or too long — 10 questions is about right, but get creative and let your personality (quirks, warts, and all) come through.
+Don’t make it too short or too long — 10 questions is about right — but get creative and let your personality (quirks and all) come through.

-Lastly, if you can wrangle all this information together into a downloadable press kit (which may include all or elements of the downloadable press release)– I recommend doing so.
-You never know when a journalist might get the notion to dive deeper into your story, and they might not always have internet connection.
-If they’ve downloaded your press kit in a PDF, they can read it anywhere– on a plane, on a bus, in a cabin in the woods– and the sooner they read about you, the sooner they’ll write about you!
+If you can wrangle all this information together into a downloadable press kit (which may include all or elements of the downloadable press release), I recommend doing so.
+You never know when a journalist might get the notion to dive deeper into your story, and he might want to have your content on a local drive.
+If he’s downloaded your press kit in a PDF, he can read it anywhere– on a plane, on a bus, in a cabin in the woods.